 (It should be noted, for the record, that Four Loko does not taste good.
 One evening several months ago, some acquaintances of mine were imbibing this product in the manner most common to Portlanders, i.e., ironically.
 Curious, I took one (1) sip.
 It was like drinking someone’s backwash after they’d been eating fruit-flavored candy.
 On the plus side, this is how I came up with my new stripper name, Candy Backwash.)

 So a handful of people from “The F.P.” and a handful of moviegoers drank a lot of Four Loko very quickly.
 That may sound excessive, but come on, it’s Austin.
-The only thing in Austin that gets abused more than alcohol is food stamps.* As you can see from the video footage, it was indeed a rambunctious event, and you can understand why it might take the audience a few minutes to settle down afterward.
+The only thing in Austin that gets abused more than alcohol is food stamps.* It was a rambunctious event, and you can understand why it might take the audience a few minutes to settle down afterward.